 It’s been said of other articles on New Jersey wine that listing New Jersey stereotypes is lazy writing, and this is something with which we grappled when planning this article.
-But not mentioning these stereotypes felt incomplete, especially when juxtapositioning them against the rest of New Jersey’s reality.
+But not mentioning these stereotypes felt incomplete, especially when juxtaposing them against the rest of New Jersey’s reality.
 So with that acknowledged…

 New Jersey is famous for being infamous.
-It is the home of the fictional but-based-on-a-real character Nucky Thompson and of nonfictional mob wars.
+It is the home of the fictional (but-based-on-a-real) character Nucky Thompson and of nonfictional mob wars.
 Of traffic circles, not being allowed to pump your own gas, massive property taxes, and like everywhere else, an endless list of issues that make those of us who don’t live there somehow feel righteous about it.

 The Outer Coastal Plain AVA - Vines and Beaches

 These factors combined with hot summers for which this portion of the US is known, results in a long growing season that produces ripe, robust fruit.
-High temps, humidity, and springtime frosts can be a problem here, but the state’s hearty hybrids and heat loving reds flourish in the well-drained loamy soil that retains just enough moisture.
+High temps, humidity, and springtime frosts can be a problem, but the state’s hearty hybrids and heat loving reds flourish in the well-drained loamy soil that retains just enough moisture.

 Couer d’Est Represents

 ‘Coeur d'Est’ or ‘heart of the east’ is a blend created by the OCP Vineyard Association (OCPVA) to “reflect both the most successfully grown red varieties in the AVA and the high quality under which they are currently grown and vinified.”

-Refer back to the mostly relaxed AVA regulations mentioned at the top, one of whose only rules is that for an AVA listed on a label, a minimum of 85% of the grapes in said wine should be from said AVA.
-Many times, regulating bodies within larger protected areas impose their own requirements for use of specific local label designations and this is the case with Coeur d’Est.
+Refer back to assertion of mostly relaxed AVA regulations mentioned in the beginning; one of the only steadfast rules is that, for an AVA listed on a label, a minimum of 85% of the grapes in said wine should be from said AVA.
+Many times though, regulating bodies within larger protected areas impose their own requirements for use of specific local label designations, and this is the case with Coeur d’Est.